kjellwr4/LoRa-CRIFFLE/README.md

 sparkx_esp32_lora.menu.DebugLevel.verbose.build.code_debug=5
 ```
    * The _sparkx_esp32_lora-v01.zip_ folder can be deleted as long as the _sparkx_esp32_lora_ folder is inside of the _variants_ folder.
-4. Download the [ESP-1ch-Gateway-v5.0-master (.zip)](https://github.com/things4u/ESP-1ch-Gateway-v5.0/archive/master.zip) to your computer.
-This .zip folder contians the sample sketch used to program the gateway.
+4. Download the .zip folder contians the libraries and sample sketch used to program the gateway.
+Install the libraries:
+   * Download the [ESP-1ch-Gateway-v5.0-master (.zip)](https://github.com/things4u/ESP-1ch-Gateway-v5.0/archive/master.zip) to your computer.
-   * Unzip the ESP-1ch-Gateway-v5.0-master.zip file.
+   * Unzip the _ESP-1ch-Gateway-v5.0-master.zip_ file by double clicking on the file.
+Go to _ESP-1ch-Gateway-v5.0-master_ -> _libraries_.
+   * Open a separate window and navigate to _C:\Users\???\Documents\Arduino\libraries_.
+Replace the three _???_ with the username for the current user.
+   * Copy-and-paste all of the folders from the _libraries_ folder in the .zip file to the _libraries_ folder in the separate window at _C:\Users\???\Documents\Arduino\libraries_.
+5. Install the _ESP-sc-gway_ sketch:
+   * Navigate to _C:\Users\???\ESP-1ch-Gateway-v5.0-master.zip\ESP-1ch-Gateway-v5.0-master_ in the .zip file from the previous step.
-   * Open a separate window and navigate to `C:\Users\wkjellstrom\Documents\Arduino\libraries`.
+   * Open a separate window and navigate to _C:\Users\???\Documents\Arduino_.
+Replace the three _???_ with the username for the current user.
+This is the default location for the Sketchbook.
+   * Copy-and-paste the _ESP-sc-gway_ folder from the .zip file to the separate window (_C:\Users\???\Documents\Arduino_).
+   * The _ESP-1ch-Gateway-v5.0-master.zip_ folder can be deleted.
+6. Go to _C:\Users\???\Documents\Arduino\ESP-sc-gway_ and open the _ESP-sc-gway.ino_ file. **Note: There are two files that have this name.
+Choose the one that has the _.ino_ extension and NOT _ESP-sc-gway.h_.**

 * Download the sketch examples and libraries- see Sparkfun tutorial
 * Copy libraries in the download to the Libraries folder in documents